Skip to main content

 Japan’s Imperial Underworlds: Intimate Encounters at the Borders of Empire

-Wilson Library Pleasants Family Assembly Room 200 South Road, Chapel Hill, NC
+Wilson Library Pleasants Family Assembly Room 200 South Road, Chapel Hill, NC, United States

 The Carolina Asia Center supports diverse Asia-related events.
 However, CAC co-sponsorship of any talk, seminar, documentary screening, film screening, performance or celebration does not constitute endorsement of or agreement with the views presented therein.
 As an academic institution, we value diverse perspectives that promote dialogue and understanding.